nishantaMishra/computational-physics-in-python/ordinaryDifferntialEquations/eulersMethod/README.md

 1. *Accuracy*: Euler's method is a first-order method, meaning its error is proportional to the step size $h$.
 The smaller the step size, the more accurate the method, but it also requires more computational steps.
 2. *Stability*: For some differential equations, especially stiff ones, Euler's method can become unstable unless the step size is very small.

+## Code
+[eulersMethod.py](eulersMethod.py) : This code solves the given example using Euler's Method

+[eulersMethod2.py](eulersMethod2.py) : This code compares the values from numerical solution with real solution.